openzim/libzim/README.md

 version by hand.

-If you want to install these dependencies locally, then ensure that meson (through pkg-config) will properly find them.
+If you want to install these dependencies locally, then ensure that meson (through `pkg-config`) will properly find them.

 Environment
 -------------

 The ZIM library builds using [Meson](https://mesonbuild.com/) version 0.43 or higher.
-Meson relies itself on Ninja, pkg-config and few other compilation tools.
+Meson relies itself on Ninja, Pkg-config and few other compilation tools.

 Install first the few common compilation tools: